 When you arrive at the drum circle, you take an open seat at a bongo.
 (If there’s no room, they’ll make room!)
 And, when everyone is ready, you just play your heart out— you don’t have to know music, you don’t have to know how to drum, you don’t even have to play a song.
 However, something magical happens and the entire room erupts into some beautiful, inspiring beat.
 You have to experience it to understand.
 We’ll definitely go back!

-Bongo Boy Music School and Recreational Center also offers many other opportunities for music, including a Saturday Morning Kid’s Rhythm Club, homeschooling group classes, field trip opportunities and more.
+Bongo Boy Music School and Recreational Center also offers many other opportunities for music, including a Saturday Morning Kid’s Rhythm Club, homeschooling group classes, field trip opportunities, children’s birthday parties and more.

 See you at the next drum circle!